 top of page

-• twobrien58
+twobrien58

 Dark Canyon (1963)

 Louis L’Amour had hit his stride as a western writer by 1963, when he wrote Dark Canyon.
 The year before he had churned out a career-high five novels.
 Three per year was more typical for Louis in the 1960’s, and this was the case in the year of Dark Canyon.
-The book clocks in at 149 pages, and though it’s not one of L’Amour’s best, it is a testament to his prolific gifts that we can enjoy even such lesser efforts.
+The book clocks in at 149 pages, and though it’s not one of L’Amour’s best, it is a testament to his prodigious gifts that we can enjoy even such lesser efforts.

 The story follows the life of Gaylord Riley, who, as a lad, falls in with a gang of tough-but-soft-hearted outlaws led by Jim Colburn.
 They had become outlaws mostly by accident, many years before.
 This happens a lot in Louis L’Amours—a young and high-spirited cowhand throws a rope over the wrong steer and sells it for a little raisin’ hell money, and next thing you know he’s riding the outlaw trail.
 The Coburn gang has a slightly different origin story, but the details don’t matter.
 The point is, they take young Riley under their wings, setting up the overall story arc of a young man leaving a life of crime to become a respectable member of the community.

 In many of his novels L’Amour lets us guess as to whether his geography is real or fanciful.
 After the outlaws send Riley packing in Chapter Two for his own good, he builds a ranch “Near the head of Fable Canyon, on a bench at the foot of the Sweet Alice Hills.”
 (Page 15.)
 You can look that up; it’s in one of the most remote areas of southeastern Utah.
 A lot of the action in the book, though, takes place in the town of Rimrock, which Louis describes as “unpeeled and raw, something over twenty miles to the northeast.”
 That would place Rimrock roughly on the line between Moab and Monticello, but there is no such town in the area, nor does a Google search of Utah ghost towns turn up the name.
 No complaints; if Louis wants to create a fictional town near the very real Sweet Alice Hills for his story, that’s fine with me.
-Rimrock society is dominated by an aristocratic rancher named Shattuck and a lowlife saloon keeper named Hardcastle.
-The two have fallen out after Hardcastle sought and was denied the hand of Shattuck’s niece, Marie, in marriage.
-All of this we learn in Chapter Three, in the space of less than three pages, and then L’Amour is back into the main story.
-Kudos for economy, Louis.
+It's worth a passing note that L'Amour had used this general vicinity before; the 1954 novel Kilkenny is set a few miles to the south.

 Riley builds his ranch out in the Sweet Alice Hills, but he needs cows.
 For those, L’Amour sends Riley two hundred miles north, to Spanish Fork near Salt Lake City, where he buys a thousand cows dirt cheap.
 All Riley needs is a way to get them through the deserts of Utah and back to his ranch.
 For that task, Louis imagines into existence an actual “Outlaw Trail,” though in fact the real Outlaw Trail is simply a romantic reference to a handful of hideouts along the spine of the Rockies.
 Having turned it into an actual trail, L’Amour then generates a host of outlaws along the way who, out the goodness of their hearts, help drive the herd in relays down the trail to Riley’s ranch.
 It’s a credibility stretch, to be sure, but it ties in with the central theme of Dark Canyon, the noble but misguided outlaw.